bitovi/academy/src/technology-consulting/5-communication.md

 “We’ve noticed that users are having a hard time with the new checkout process.
 Several testers have reported that the buttons are not clearly labeled, and some even missed a step entirely, which caused a lot of frustration.
 I think part of the issue is that the flow isn’t as intuitive as it could be, especially when users are moving quickly through it.
 I know we need to fix the button labels, but we may also need to rethink the overall flow to avoid these problems in the future.”

 **Consultant:**
-“So, you’re saying that button labeling is definitely part of the problem, but you think the bigger issue might be the flow itself—people are missing steps and getting frustrated because it’s not intuitive.
+“So, you’re saying that button labeling is definitely part of the problem, but you think the bigger issue might be the flow itself — people are missing steps and getting frustrated because it’s not intuitive.
 Should we focus on improving both the labels and the overall user flow?”

 </details>